Unheated Sapphires vs Heated Sapphires in 5 minutes

 Some of the other treatments are as follows:

-This is a temporary treatment which can modify the color of the gem.
+Surface Dyes: This is a temporary treatment that can modify the color of the gem.
 When a seller wants to pass off an imposter gemstone as a Sapphire, he uses this treatment.
 Below is the image, which will clear most of the things.

-This treatment is used to mask the large and unattractive inclusions and cracks from the stone.
-This treatment temporarily increases the transparency and clarity.
+Fracture Fills: This treatment is used to mask the large and unattractive inclusions and cracks from the stone.
+This treatment temporarily increases transparency and clarity.
 It can also change the color of the stone.
 Below is the image which will clear your doubts.

-This treatment changes the color of the Sapphire permanently at the molecular level.
-This treatment is used to provide the colors which are not naturally available.
+Irradiation: This treatment changes the color of the Sapphire permanently at the molecular level.
+This treatment is used to provide colors that are not naturally available.
 You can see an example in the image below.

 Here is the conclusion – depending on what your purpose of buying a Heated or an Unheated blue sapphire would be.
 Each purpose with a decision on what should be chosen.